-Deploy a static WordPress site · Cloudflare Workers docs
+Deploy a static WordPress site

 wrangler.toml with your Cloudflare account ID.

-Using Wrangler’s preview feature, we can quickly upload a version of our site to the Cloudflare Workers preview service, and make sure that the static export looks like we’d expect.
+Using Wrangler’s preview feature, you can quickly upload a version of your site to the Cloudflare Workers preview service and review that the static export looks as expected.
 Running

-wrangler preview will upload your static site and preview it in a browser window.
+wrangler dev will upload your static site and preview it in a browser window.

-When your site looks correct in Wrangler’s preview, you can move onto publishing your project to a domain.
-For a guide on how to do this, check out Getting started.
+When your site looks correct in Wrangler’s preview, publish your project to a domain.
+For a guide on how to do this, refer to Get started .

 Limitations